rfo909/CFT/doc/Doc.md

 It is worth noting that even though CFT uses a data stack, expressions are not stack-based.
 This is because  writing postfix expressions is too bothersome (ex.
-"3 2 +"), so CFT parses expressions using regular infix notation ("3+2").
+"3 2 +"), so CFT parses expressions using regular infix notation ("3+2"), respecting normal cardinality rules, so that 2+3*5 becomes 17.

 ## Nested loops